jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## GitHub Flavored Markdown (GFM) Mode {#gfm}

-A [GitHub Flavored Markdown][gf] mode, or GFM Mode, is also available as `gfm-mode`.
+A [GitHub Flavored Markdown](http://github.github.com/github-flavored-markdown/) mode, or GFM Mode, is also available as `gfm-mode`.
 The GitHub implementation of Markdown differs slightly from standard Markdown in that it supports things like different behavior for underscores inside of words, automatic linking of URLs,